svaarala/duktape/examples/eventloop/README.txt

 * Buffer churn caused by allocating a new buffer for every socket read should be eliminated by reusing buffers where appropriate.
-Although churn doesn't increase memory footprint with reference counting, it is slower than reusing buffers and might aggravate memory fragmentation.
+Although churn doesn't increase memory footprint with reference counting, it is slower than reusing buffers and might increase memory fragmentation.

 * There is no way to suspend reading or writing in the example.
 Adding them is straightforward: the poll set needs to be managed dynamically.